itspladd/personal-website-old/blog/_posts/2016-02-04-drawing-protip-textures-suck.md

 I'm trying to learn to draw.

-I've drawn before.
-I've just never drawn _well_.
+Don't get me wrong - I know how to draw.
+I just don't know how to draw _well_.
 During college, I made silly comic strips and posted them online.
-Their quality was...questionable.
+Their quality was questionable: judge for yourself.

-To be fair, I learned a lot about making that _exact_ comic style look better than it did when I started, but I had no clear concept of how to show volume, proportion, or texture.
+To be fair, I learned how to improve that _exact_ comic style over time, but I had no clear concept of how to show volume, proportion, or texture.
 I sketched and scribbled and experimented until I could ink something passable; then I corrected my inking mistakes with Photoshop.
 I was drawing by the seat of my pants, and it showed.
 But now, I'm working on changing that.

 <!--more-->